mlonaws/Getting-Started-with-Huggingface-on-Amazon-Sagemaker/README.md

-## Workshop: **Getting Started with HuggingFace on Amazon SageMaker: Training your first NLP Transformer model with Hugging Face and deploying it**
+## Workshop: **Getting Started with HuggingFace on Amazon SageMaker: Training your first NLP Transformer model with Hugging Face on Amazon Sagemaker and deploying for real time Inference.**

 You will learn how to use Amazon SageMaker to train a Hugging Face Transformer model and deploy it afterwards.